moh123mos/duocodo-docs/docs/guide/ch3/index.md

 - **Intangible Benefits:**
   - **Learner Engagement:** The gamified, Duolingo-style approach will keep students motivated.
 Studies show gamification (points, streaks, badges) significantly boosts user engagement and retention.
 By making coding fun and rewarding, we help learners persist.
   - **Education Impact:** Providing coding education in Arabic removes language barriers and makes computer science more accessible.
 This can broaden participation in tech education and help develop local talent in programming.
-  - **Community Growth:** Building a collaborative platform fosters a peer-learning community.
-Learners and mentors share projects and tips, which enhances learning outcomes and provides social value.
   - **Brand and Market Position:** Successfully launching this platform will position our team as innovators in Arabic EdTech.
 Positive reputation and user testimonials will attract future investments, partnerships, and possibly expansion into new topics or markets.

 ---